cyle/testbot-slack/README.md

 Rename `config.sample.js` to `config.js` and edit it with your own config.

 Run `node /path/to/bot.js /path/to/config.js` to get it running.
+Even if your config file is in the same directory as the bot, you still have to specify the relative path, i.e. `./config.js`.

 Invite testbot to your channel!